 However, this facility is available only after a minimum of 10 year’s contribution towards the EPF account.

-EPFO has allocated different withdrawal limit for this purpose; for example –
+EPFO has allocated a PF withdrawal limit for this purpose; for example –

 |24 month’s basic wage and Dearness Allowance||The accumulated funds from the EPF account, including the employee and employer’s share.||To purchase a house, flat, or to construct a residential property.|